What to watch for when the Seahawks play the Rams — and Bob Condotta’s prediction

 How much to use the George Fant package?

 Seattle had its best running game performance of the season Monday against the Vikings with 218 yards on 43 carries.
 They got much of that production during the 42 snaps that George Fant was on the field in his role as an eligible tackle/tight end — the most snaps he has ever played in that role.
-According to zonecoverage.com, the Seahawks ran it on 31 of Fant’s 43 snaps, gaining 138 on those plays for an average of 4.5 yards per carry, which includes each of the 1-yard TD runs.
+According to zonecoverage.com, the Seahawks ran the ball on 31 of Fant’s 43 snaps, gaining 138 on those plays for an average of 4.5 yards per carry, which includes each of the 1-yard TD runs.

 The Rams, though, are one of the stingier teams in the NFL to run against, allowing just 3.7 yards per carry, less than all but two other teams (the Bucs and the Jets, showing that run defense maybe isn’t the key to success, after all).
 The Rams’ run defense numbers may compel Seattle to want to pass more.
 But last week’s success may also want them to keep getting Fant out there.